janrihamasek/mosaic/mosaic_prototype/API_DOCS.md

 ## Input Validation
 - All payloads are validated with **Pydantic 2** models defined in `backend/schemas.py`.
 Pydantic was chosen because it offers declarative schemas, high-performance parsing, and clean integration with type hints already used in the project.
-- Every endpoint with a JSON or file payload delegates to the helpers in `backend/security.py`, which wrap the Pydantic models and convert validation issues into the standard error response: `{"error": "message"}` with HTTP 400.
+- Every endpoint with a JSON or file payload delegates to the helpers in `backend/security.py`, which wrap the Pydantic models and convert validation issues into the standard error response: `{"error": {"code": "...", "message": "...", "details": {...}}}` with HTTP 400.
 - Existing schemas:
   | Endpoint / Use case | Helper | Schema |
   |---------------------|--------|--------|